tim-one/tim-one.github.io/psf/drift.md

 Drift is incremental, and not always monotonic.
 And sometimes it's "secret", not visible to the public.

 Following are some examples.
 It will probably grow over time.
-Here are links to more recent entries:
+Here are links to more recent entries:f

 - [Drift to reading silence as approval 2025-10-19 Sun](#silence)
 - [Inward drift 2025-10-18 Sat](#inner)